jhayer/tutorials/docs/git_rstudio.md

 **Owner**: Because you know that a collaborator has been working on your repository, you will Pull, to download locally the latest version that is hosted on the remote repository (**i.e.** on GitHub)

 > Basic collaborative workflow:
-In practice, it is good to be sure that you have an updated version of the repository you are collaborating on, so you should `git pull` before making our changes.
+In practice, it is good to be sure that you have an updated version of the repository you are collaborating on, so you should always `git pull` before making any new changes.

 The basic collaborative workflow would be: